-Learners need practice Be sure to show both patience and perseverance.
-Seek out opportunities to practice.
-It is important to get the chance to practice new skills.
+Learners need practice It is important to get opportunities to practice a new skill.
 Readiness and safety are essential - practice is the chance to make mistakes that won't cost too much.
 Seek out practice opportunities, but be aware that not all jobs are glory jobs.
-Be patient, and to do the things that need to be done, but balance patience with perseverance to ensure that you get what you need.
+It is important to be patient, and to do the things that need to be done.
+However, you need to balance patience with perseverance to ensure that you get what you need out of your apprenticeship.
 If you see something that looks interesting, ask if you can help.